A Note on Quantum-Secure PRPs: Introduction

-Once the domain is polynomial, it is conceivable that the adversary can query the function on the entire domain.
+``Full domain'' security is extremely strong, and it is well-known that the basic balanced Feistel networks such analyzed in~\cite{LubRac88} do not achieve such security.
+Indeed, a $k$-round Feistel network on $n$ bits consists of $k$ independent random ``round'' functions from $n/2$ bits to $n/2$ bits.
+After replacing the round functions with truly random functions, each round function has $(n/2)\times 2^{n/2}$ bits of entropy.
+The total entropy of the network is therefore at most $k\times (n/2)2^{(n/2)}$.
+On the other hand a random permutation will have roughly $n\times 2^n$ bits of entropy, far more than a $k$ round network can have for any polynomial $k$.

+Fortunately, full domain PRPs have been widely studied in classical cryptography, under completely different motivations, namely in the context of \emph{format preserving encryption}~\cite{SAC:BRRS09}.
+A core tool in format preserving encryption is a PRP where the domain can be very small, possibly even polynomial.
+The challenge here is that, once the domain is polynomial, a polynomial-time adversary can query the function on the entire domain.
+For this reason, the balanced Feistel network cannot work in this regime, since they \emph{cannot} maintain security once queried on the entire domain.
 A fascinating line of work~\cite{STOC:Morris05,FSE:GraPor07,SAC:BRRS09,EPRINT:SteShi12,C:HoaMorRog12,C:RisYil13,EC:MorRog14} has shown how to build PRPs that (1) support small potentially polynomial-sized domains, and (2) support adversaries querying on the entire domain.
-What these works implicitly show are constructions of FPCs supporting these domains and query numbers.

-These works had an entirely different focus that ours, as the primary motivation was the small domain setting, and full domain security was only studied as a result of considering small domains.
-Nonetheless, the constructions of FPCs implicit in the state-of-the-art works on format preserving encryption~\cite{C:RisYil13,EC:MorRog14} remain efficient and maintain full-domain security even when the domain is exponentially large\footnote{It is quite likely that other constructions achieve what is needed as well, but we only checked these two constructions.}.

-Putting everything together, by combining the FPCs implicit in the format preserving encryption literature with the quantum-secure PRF of Zhandry, we obtain quantum secure PRPs from any quantum immune one-way function.
+By plugging in these results, we obtain a quantum-secure PRP from any quantum-secure PRF, and hence from any one-way function.

+Now, in these works, since the domain is small, the overall construction can remain polynomial-time even if the run-time has a rather poor dependence on the domain size.
+Thus, small-domain full-domain PRPs are not necesarily enough to give large-domain quantum-secure PRPs.
+However, in the interest of achieving practical constructions, the above sequence of works has shown that the dependence of the run-time on the domain size can be made essentially logarithmic.
+Thus, we can ``scale up'' these constructions to the case of exponentially-large domains (that is, polynomial bit-length), and achieve a PRP secure against quantum queries even in the large-domain case, and the run-time remains polynomial.